carloshellin/FlashPunk/_posts/2000-01-01-setting-up-flashdevelop.md

 First we need to download the Flex 4 SDK.
 This is the free codebase provided by Adobe that allows you to develop Flash games; so in order for FlashDevelop to build Flash SWF files, we need to download Flex and tell FlashDevelop where to find it.
 Go to [this page][3] and download it.

-Once you’ve done that, locate your ZIP file and unzip all the Flex files into a location you can remember (for example, I used **C:\Flex**), so we can point FlashDevelop to this location later.
+Once you've done that, locate your ZIP file and unzip all the Flex files into a location you can remember (for example, I used **C:\Flex**), so we can point FlashDevelop to this location later.

 <h2 id="download-debug">Step 4: Download the Debug Player</h2>

 Now, we have to install the debugger version of Flash Player.
-This is a special version of Flash Player which has some extra features for developers that you’ll want to be using in FlashDevelop.
+This is a special version of Flash Player which has some extra features for developers that you'll want to be using in FlashDevelop.
 So go to [this page][4] and scroll down to here:

 ***Adobe Flash Player 10 Debugger Versions (aka debug players or content debuggers)***

 Below this header are a selection of downloads of the Flash Player debugger.
-We’re going to be using the standalone Flash Player, which is this one:
+We're going to be using the standalone Flash Player, which is this one:

 ***Download the Windows Flash Player 10 Projector content debugger (EXE, 5.18 MB)***